Mehrdad-Dehghanzadeh/web-view-bridge/README.md

 - Small Size Application
 - Ease to Multi Platform
 - Ease to add new business as feature in application
+- Reduce Packages and Dependencies

 ## Requirment Of Super Application

 - **Multiple Environments Publish** For All Web View and need to **good Devops**
 - OAuth Server for Autintaction / Authorization in All Web View
+- Use **Deep Link** concept for links in app

 ## Challenges Of Super Application